danielsaidi/website_danielsaidi/collections/_posts/2023/2023-01-17-mimicking-the-ios-system-notification-in-swiftui.md

 }
 ```

-When we present this, you can see that the notification is presented over the `TabView` as well:
+When we present this, the notification is presented over the `TabView` as well:

 ![Notification above the navigation bar]({{page.assets}}above-tab.png)

-As a bonus, you can use the same context from all these tabs.
+As a bonus, you can use the same context in all tabs.
 The notification will be presented above the `TabView`, which means that it will not disappear when you change tab.

 ## Conclusion

-The [SystemNotificaton]({{project.url}}) library can be used to mimic the iOS system notification on `iOS`, `macOS`, `tvOS` and `watchOS`, which makes it versatile.
-If you decide to give it a try, I'd be very interested in hearing what you think.
+The [SystemNotificaton]({{project.url}}) library can be used to mimic iOS system notifications on all major Apple platforms.
+If you give it a try, I'd be very interested in hearing what you think.